 - Pain Management Modalities: Heat, cold, and ultrasound therapies may be incorporated to manage inflammation and discomfort based on your specific needs.

-Our dedicated team on Marlborough, MO physical therapists will be by your side every step of the way in your TMJ therapy, offering personalized care and exercises that fit your symptoms.
+Our team of physical therapists in Marlborough, MO is dedicated to guiding you through each stage of TMJ therapy, with customized care and symptom-specific exercises.
 By combining hands-on techniques with targeted exercises, we help you regain comfort and confidence, helping move forward and get back to your life without the limitations of TMJ pain.

 Benefits of Physical Therapy for Marlborough, MO TMJ Dysfunction Patients

 As a non-invasive treatment for Temporomandibular Joint Dysfunction (TMD), physical therapy offers a strong solution for tackling the underlying causes of TMJ pain and dysfunction.
-Our specialized approach to TMD therapy helps Marlborough, MO patients achieve meaningful and lasting relief by focusing on both symptom management and functional improvement.
+Through our specialized TMD therapy approach, Marlborough, MO patients can experience lasting relief, thanks to our focus on managing symptoms and enhancing function.
 Below are several important benefits of TMJ-focused physical therapy:

 - Pain Relief: Using a combination of manual therapy and jaw-focused exercises, we aim to reduce pain and discomfort by addressing the muscles and joints around the jaw.

-Axes Physical Therapy provides a personalized TMJ treatment plan in Marlborough, MO, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.
+Through a customized TMJ treatment plan in Marlborough, MO, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.

 Get Started with TMJ Treatment in Marlborough, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
 Our personalized, patient-centered approach to TMJ treatment in Marlborough, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.